-Admission to the Faculty of Medicine is highly competitive and meeting the eligibility requirements is not a guarantee of admission.
+Admission to the Faculty of Medicine and Health Sciences is highly competitive and meeting the eligibility requirements is not a guarantee of admission.

 In the past few years, about 3000 applications have been received per cycle; about 500 interviews conducted for approximately 180 available positions in the first year class